 Built-In Security Features

-Risks to the hosts are mitigated out of the box as follows:
+Risks to the hosts are mitigated as follows:

-A Tomcat Web service is used internally by ESXi to support access by Web clients.
+- An internal web service is used by ESXi to support access by Web clients.
 The service has been modified to run only functions that a Web client requires for administration and monitoring.
-As a result, ESXi is not vulnerable to the Tomcat security issues reported in broader use.
+As a result, ESXi is not vulnerable to web service security issues reported in broader use.

 - VMware monitors all security alerts that can affect ESXi security and issues a security patch if needed.
 You can subscribe to the VMware Security Advisories and Security Alerts mailing list to receive security alerts.
 See the webpage at http://lists.vmware.com/mailman/listinfo/security-announce.

 Additional Security Measures